Lornakimani62/AWWARDS-IP9/README.md

 # Awwwards
 ## Description
-This application allows users to post projects and other projects by their peers
+This application allows users to post projects to be rated by their peers
 ## Link to Deployed site
 Here is the a link to the application